-The let expressions in Ocaml and Scheme have similar flexibility.
-But variable declarations in Java and C are much more restricted.
-In Java, variable declarations are statements, a syntactic phrase denoting an action that cannot occur inside an expression (which denotes a value).
+The let expressions in OCAML and SCHEME have similar flexibility.
+But variable declarations in JAVA and C are much more restricted.
+In JAVA, variable declarations are statements, a syntactic phrase denoting an action that cannot occur inside an expression (which denotes a value).
 In C, variable declarations are even more restricted - they can only appear at the beginning of statement blocks (which are delimited by squiggly braces).

-As with INTEX, we can define a fold function for BINDEX that expresses arbitrary divide/conquer/glue functions over BINDEX ASTs.
-The type of fold is:
+Like INTEX, BINDEX supports a fold function that can express arbitrary divide/conquer/glue functions over BINDEX ASTs.